They say…

 Brewing ceased: 1976

-The earliest record of brewing at what became Whitbread is from 1686, when a Mr Bowes was making beer at the Kings Head Tavern, just inside the of London on the southwest corner of Chiswell Street and Silk Street, then known as Grub Street.
+The earliest record of brewing at what became Whitbread is from 1686, when a Mr Bowes was making beer at the Kings Head Tavern, just inside the City of London on the southwest corner of Chiswell Street and Silk Street, then known as Grub Street.
 But it would be some decades before the Whitbread name became associated with the site.

 Samuel Whitbread (1720-96), born in Cardington, Bedfordshire, was only 16 when in 1736 he apprenticed himself to John Wightman, then master of the Brewers’ Company, who likely brewed at a site known as Pye Corner, Smithfield, on what’s now the junction of Cock Lane and Giltspur Street (EC1A 9DD).
 This was famous as the location where the Great Fire of London stopped in 1666, as still commemorated by the Golden Boy statue in a niche on the northwest corner.